 Over four weeks, we:

-Supported by our exclusively licensed GenAI Empowerment Lab (IGEL), the strategy was governance-first, human-centered, and execution-ready from day one.
+Supported by our exclusively licensed InTensionAi GenAI Empowerment Lab (IGEL), the strategy was governance-first, human-centered, and execution-ready from day one.